-Under the equity method of accounting, the investments are initially recognised at cost and adjusted thereafter to recognise the group's share of the post-acquisition profits or losses of the investee in profit or loss, and the group's share of movements in other comprehensive income of the investee in other comprehensive income.
-Dividends received or receivable from associates and joint ventures are recognised as a reduction in the carrying amount of the investment.
+Under the equity method of accounting, the investments are initially recognised at cost and adjusted thereafter to recognise the group's share of the post-acquisition profits or losses of the investee in profit or loss, and the group's share of movements in other comprehensive income.
+Dividends received or receivable from associates and joint ventures are recognised as a reduction in the carrying amount of the investement.
 IAS28(38),(39) Where the group's share of losses in an equity-accounted investment equals or exceeds its interest in the entity, including any other unsecured long-term receivables, the group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the other entity.
-IAS28(28),(30) Unrealised gains on transactions between the group and its associates and joint ventures are eliminated to the extent of the group's interest in these entities.
-Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
+IAS28(28),(30) Unrealised gains on transactions in the control of the other entity.
+IAS28(28),(30) Unrealised gains on transactions.
+Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the asset can be control.
 Accounting policies of equity-accounted investees have been changed where necessary to ensure consistency with the policies adopted by the Group.